The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$1,699||$990|

-As a general rule, teen drivers should choose American Family before Farmers: the former's average annual rates are $2,708 less than the latter's..
+As a general rule, teen drivers should choose American Family over Farmers: the former's average annual rates are $2,708 less than the latter's..

 |Age bracket||Farmers avg. annual premium||American Family avg. annual premium|

-Aside from affordability, Farmers and American Family come with pros and cons, including their customer satisfaction ratings, discount programs, add-ons, and financial stability.
-Dive into the data before making your decision.
+Aside from finances, Farmers and American Family both have pros and cons, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
+Be sure to weigh these elements before deciding.

 |Discount Comparison||Farmers||American Family|